ak-andromeda/ALE_methods/README.md

       - Output is in AvA_demo.txt

 1. Cluster gene families using MCL (https://micans.org/mcl/).
-   1. Extract the results required from AvA_demo.txt using the bash command: _cut -f 1,2,11 AvA_demo > seq.abc_
+   1. Extract the results required from AvA_demo.txt using the bash command: _cut -f 1,2,11 AvA_demo.txt > seq.abc_
    2. Use MCL to first load the blast results, with the bash command: _mcxload -abc seq.abc --stream-mirror --stream-neg-log10 -stream-tf 'ceil(2002)' -o seq.mci -write-tab seq.tab_
    3. Use MCL to cluster the blast results with the following bash command: _mcl seq.mci -I 1.4 -use-tab seq.tab._
       - Ensure MCL is added to path.